 Advocacy is key on the achievement of the SDG´s by an holistic approach that address weaknesses and inconsistencies of the fashion industry.
 First and above all, the role of the consumers, not just as “purchasing machines” but also as advocate leaders demanding more transparency about the origin and process of each supply chain.
 Then, innovation of the sector for: reducing, recycling and minimizing the impact on the environment as well as the strict fulfillment of labor rights of their workers.
 Even if the host countries are not able to deliver guarantees it doesn’t mean that foreign investors are not responsible of their wrong-doing.
 Safety and fair wages are also part of their contract with the local country.
 Finally, partnerships, is not sustainable to rely on the private sector as a main leader of a change but to call all actors on stage, including consumers and governments to make sure that transparency, accountability and a fair relationship with those less fortunate countries are achieved.

 All of the above represents simply, the challenge of making efforts at individual, public and private level, changing codes of business and purchasing attitudes.
 Consumers get used to buy without information about ethical standards within the supply chain.
 Also the industry get used not to be called into responsibility for the origin of their products made abroad- particularly for those in vulnerable countries- as well as labor conditions of their workers.
 This is not why globalisation was made for,this is not why we need a global free market, and this is not the way to move forward towards sustainability.
-A biased interpretation of globalisation is what leads to a complete failure on making of a global system a tool for building sustainability.
+An opportunist interpretation of globalisation is what leads to a complete failure on making of a global system a tool for building sustainability.